Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 Did you get it right?

-Up to this point, the interactions we’ve had with the REST API have been pretty straightforward.
+Until now, our interactions with the REST API have been pretty straightforward.
 The JSONPlaceholder API does not require any authentication for you to start interacting with it.
-But, there are several instances where a REST API may require authentication before access is granted to specific endpoints – especially when you’re dealing with sensitive data.
+However, there are several instances where a REST API may require authentication before access is granted to specific endpoints – especially when you’re dealing with sensitive data.

 Here’s a simple workaround using the Python requests module: